IshratFarah/SQA-API-Testing-Restful-Booker/README.md

 - Validate response code and response message.
 - Validate absence of duplicate Ids.
 - Validate searching with 'Firstname' only as optional parameter.
+- Validate searching with 'Lastname' only as optional parameter.
+- Validate searching with 'Firstname', 'Lastname', 'Checkin' and 'Checkout' as optional parameter.

 ### GetBooking